 Stacy L. Nicholson – Sheriff

-Sheriff Stacy Nicholson is a lifelong resident of Gilmer County.
-He graduated from Gilmer High School in 1989.
-While there he played football and baseball and he is still an avid “Bobcat” fan.
+Sheriff Nicholson is a lifelong resident of Gilmer County, graduating from Gilmer High School in 1989.
+He played football and baseball at Gilmer High and remains a tried and true “Bobcat” fan.

 “With community support and God’s guidance, we can make Gilmer County the safest community to raise our children, live, and retire.
 Thank you for your interest in the Gilmer County Sheriff’s Office.
 I would like to welcome you and thank you for visiting our website.
 I hope you find it informative and helpful.”